marzeq/command-runner.nvim/README.md

 ### setting the commands

-to set the commands, run `:CommandRunnerSet` and input the commands in the popup window that appears. you can also use the lua `require("command-runner.nvim").set_commands` function to do the same thing.
+to set the commands, run `:CommandRunnerSet` and input the commands in the popup window that appears. you can also use the lua `require("command-runner").set_commands` function to do the same thing.

 when you're done, press `<esc>` or `q` to close the popup window.